PopBlends: Strategies for Conceptual Blending with Large Language Models: Technical evaluation

 \subsubsection{Methodology}

 For 15 PopBlends outputs (each of them contains a connecting concept, 1 or 2 pop culture scenes, 2 product scenes) of each pop culture-product pairs, we ask the annotators (same people from Section \ref{annotators}): Q3) ``Is the pop culture scene related to the connecting concept?'' and Q4) ``Is the product scene related to the connecting concept?''
 For each question, two annotators independently annotate either true or false.
 The inter-rater reliability shows that there is moderate agreement between the two annotators’ judgments with Cohen’s $\kappa = .48$.
-If at least one of them annotates true, we mark the answer to this question as true, otherwise it is false.
+Similar to evaluating Stage 1, annotators need to make a cognitive leap to connect the scenes with the connecting concept.
+For example, when judging whether the connecting concept ``friendly'' (trait of Ewoks) is related to the Star Wars scene of ``The team ...gaining a tribe of Ewoks' trust after an initial conflict.''
+While one annotator saw the relatedness, the other did not make the cognitive leap between gaining trust and being friendly.
+Hence, if at least one of them annotates true, we mark the answer to this question as true, otherwise it is false.